memfault/interrupt/_posts/2023-01-18-embedded-linux-with-memfault.md

 author: mab
 ---

-As IoT devices become ubiquitous, it is crucial to ensure that critical tasks in using IoT devices are straightforward.
-These include device deployment and management, remote monitoring, and over-the-air (OTA) software updates.
-[Memfault](https://memfault.com/) is a service that streamlines these tasks in a device-agnostic manner.
+IoT devices have become ubiquitous.
+Given the number of new devices being deployed all over the world and far from the desks of developers, it is imperative to have a solid set of tools to manage them without being directly connected to them via JTAG, USB, or SSH.
+The necessary tasks in the IoT device lifecycle include device deployment and management, remote monitoring, and over-the-air (OTA) software updates.
+[Memfault](https://memfault.com/) is a service that streamlines many of these critical tasks in a device-agnostic manner.
+Memfault supports devices built upon a variety of MCUs and RTOSs, Android (AOSP), and embedded Linux, the last one being the focus of this article.

 <!-- excerpt start -->

 In this blog post, I will demonstrate how to integrate Memfault’s offering on a Raspberry Pi 3B+ running embedded Linux.

 <!-- excerpt end -->

+If you would like to get started yourself integrating Memfault into your embedded Linux device, you can get started via their [embedded Linux documentation page](https://mflt.io/linux-getting-started).

 {% include newsletter.html %}